 Many women have PCOS, but they don’t know it yet.
-As per a study, up to 70 percent of women with PCOS hadn’t been diagnosed yet.
+As per a study, up to 70 percent of women with PCOS are yet to be diagnosed.

 What tests are used to diagnose PCOS?

 There are a variety of reasons a woman may have difficulty becoming pregnant.
-It’s advised to consult a doctor to be properly diagnosed.
+In order to properly diagnose, one should consult a doctor.
 Knowing what to expect during your appointment can make it less stressful.
 The list below are some things to expect:

-- Questions about other people in your family facing similar symptoms.
+- If other people in your family facing similar symptoms.